qiime2/docs/source/tutorials/importing.rst

 Format description
 ******************

-If your FASTQ files follow the "`Earth Microbiome Project (EMP) protocol`_"  format for `single-end` reads, you should have two ``fastq.gz`` files total:
+Single-end "`Earth Microbiome Project (EMP) protocol`_"  formatted reads should have two ``fastq.gz`` files total:

 1. one ``fastq.gz`` file that contains the single-end reads,
 2. and another that contains the associated barcode reads

-In this format, sequence data is still multiplexed (i.e. you have only one ``fastq.gz`` file containing raw data for all of your samples.
+In this format, sequence data is still multiplexed (i.e. you have only one ``fastq.gz`` file containing raw data for all of your samples).

-The order of the records in the two ``fastq.gz`` files defines the association between a sequence read and its barcode read (i.e. the first barcode read corresponds to the first sequence read, the second barcode to the second read, and so on.)
+The order of the records in the two ``fastq.gz`` files defines the association between a sequence read and its barcode read (i.e. the first barcode read corresponds to the first sequence read, the second barcode to the second read, and so on).

 Obtaining example data
 ```````````````````````